Jorge Ferrer: Reception and criticism

-In the context of religious studies, Ferrer’s “participatory turn” has so far had a moderately significant impact, receiving positive reviews in both peer-reviewed academic journals and culturally impacting magazines.
-A review by Ellen Goldberg in Sophia described the book thus: “offers a sophisticated and complex look at an emerging orientation that will continue to be part of the internal dialogue within religious studies.
-As such, Ferrer and Sherman provide a timely contribution that is thoughtful and worthy of debate within the academy for many years to come.”
+In the context of religious studies, Ferrer's "participatory turn" has so far had a moderately significant impact, receiving positive reviews in both peer-reviewed academic journals and culturally impacting magazines.
+A review by Ellen Goldberg in Sophia described the book thus: "offers a sophisticated and complex look at an emerging orientation that will continue to be part of the internal dialogue within religious studies.
+As such, Ferrer and Sherman provide a timely contribution that is thoughtful and worthy of debate within the academy for many years to come."

-A review by Ann Gleig in Alternative Spirituality and Religion Review claimed:Editors Jorge N. Ferrer and Jacob H. Sherman … impressively articulate an emerging academic ethos in the field of religious studies that challenges the prevalent methodological dominance of the cultural-linguistic paradigm and its reduction of religious phenomena to language and culture … If you … fancy yourself as something of a gnostic scholar this book is a must read.
-It will also be of significant interest to anyone wanting to keep abreast of the latest theoretical twists and methodological trends in the academic study of religion.In the UK, a review by Chris Clarke in Network Review: Journal of the Scientific and Medical Network said: “The Participatory Turn … present[s] a powerfully convincing picture of what may be the most significant philosophical turn since Kant.”
+A review by Ann Gleig in Alternative Spirituality and Religion Review said:Editors Jorge N. Ferrer and Jacob H. Sherman … impressively articulate an emerging academic ethos in the field of religious studies that challenges the prevalent methodological dominance of the cultural-linguistic paradigm and its reduction of religious phenomena to language and culture … If you … fancy yourself as something of a gnostic scholar this book is a must read.
+It will also be of significant interest to anyone wanting to keep abreast of the latest theoretical twists and methodological trends in the academic study of religion.In the UK, a review by Chris Clarke in Network Review: Journal of the Scientific and Medical Network said: "The Participatory Turn … present[s] a powerfully convincing picture of what may be the most significant philosophical turn since Kant."
 In addition, the Buddhist scholar Douglas Duckworth published a paper in Sophia presenting participatory pluralism as a less sectarian alternative to Tibetan Buddhist inclusivism.
-He wrote:His [Ferrer’s] most significant contribution may be in illustrating what a “nonsectarian” stance might look like in a contemporary, religiously diverse world.
-While doing so, he shows us what is lost, and what is gained, if we adopt such a truly “nonsectarian” or pluralist stance: what we stand to lose is our particular version of a determinate ultimate truth and a fixed referent of what the end religious goal looks like; what we stand to gain is the real possibility of a transformative dialogue with different traditions, and a new, open relation to the world, ourselves, and each other.
-The cultural philosopher Jay Ogilvy suggested that Ferrer’s “new polytheism” represented not only a “spirituality that does justice to the multi‑cultural condition of a globalized world,” but also the best response to the criticisms of religion crafted by the so‑called new atheists such as Richard Dawkins, Daniel Dennett, or Sam Harris.
-More practically, it has been argued not only that Ferrer’s participatory theory can explain the phenomenon of multiple religious identity, but also that “framing spiritual identity as a participatory event ... can generate possibilities for a Buddhist‑Christian dialogue less constrained by ... doctrinal, ontological, and anthropological tensions.”
+He wrote:His [Ferrer's] most significant contribution may be in illustrating what a "nonsectarian" stance might look like in a contemporary, religiously diverse world.
+While doing so, he shows us what is lost, and what is gained, if we adopt such a truly "nonsectarian" or pluralist stance: what we stand to lose is our particular version of a determinate ultimate truth and a fixed referent of what the end religious goal looks like; what we stand to gain is the real possibility of a transformative dialogue with different traditions, and a new, open relation to the world, ourselves, and each other.
+The cultural philosopher Jay Ogilvy suggested that Ferrer's "new polytheism" represented not only a "spirituality that does justice to the multi‑cultural condition of a globalized world", but also the best response to the criticisms of religion crafted by the so‑called new atheists such as Richard Dawkins, Daniel Dennett, or Sam Harris.
+More practically, it has been argued not only that Ferrer's participatory theory can explain the phenomenon of multiple religious identity, but also that "framing spiritual identity as a participatory event ... can generate possibilities for a Buddhist‑Christian dialogue less constrained by ... doctrinal, ontological, and anthropological tensions."